Julius-717/A-Song-of-Ice-and-Fire/README.md

 **HTML5** **JAVASCRIPT** **JSON** **CSS**

 ## KNOWN BUGS
-There are no known bugs
+There are no known bugs.
+The project is not yet complete.
+Incase of any issue reach me at my github page.